Refugee, go home! He would if he could.

 After the debriefing, run the role play a second time, but let the participants swap roles.
 The observers should now have the additional task of noting any differences between the first and the second role-plays, especially those that resulted in a higher protection of the refugees' rights.

 You may also like to make a fourth group who play citizens who want to help, but can only do a little because they are constrained by both the police and bureaucracy.

-Make a follow-on role-play involving an official team sent by UNHCR or Red Cross to help the refugees in country .
+Make a follow-on role-play involving an official team sent by UNHCR or Red Cross to help the refugees in from country X.

 Find out more about refugees in your country, especially about the realities of their daily lives.
 Participants could contact a local refugee association and interview workers, volunteers and refugees.